 - Like regular retirement accounts, the money inside your plan is far more protected from lawsuits than your traditional accounts.

 - MPI account is guaranteed not to lose principal due to the 0% floor.
 If you have market investments in your 401k and the market tumbles, the value of your 401k will similarly go down.

 - You don't make your own investment choices in MPI.
 Your money is tracked with the S&P index.
 In self-directed IRAs and 401Ks, you can invest in whatever you want.
 Or attach a manager to do it for you.

 - IRAs and 401ks require you to hit age 60 before being able to withdraw anything without penalty.
 You don't suffer any penalties if you withdraw early with an MPI account.
-So, if you are planning on an early retirement it can work better for you.
+If you are planning on early retirement, it can work better for you.

 - Traditional IRA and Traditional 401K withdrawals are taxed, while MPI retirement income is not.

 - Retirement accounts don't allow for margin, so you can't get any investing leverage in a retirement account.